max-cotton/dotfiles/.github/README.md

 ## Installation

 The expected use case is an Arch Linux installation with Sudo setup for the user account.
-Then follow the following steps:
+Then follow the steps below:

 1. Run setup script with: